liberland/laws/drafting/drafts/border_law.md

 ### Article 16: Border Crossing Outside a Border Crossing Point

-#### § 1: Border Crossing Outside a Border Crossing Point
+#### Section 1: Border Crossing Outside a Border Crossing Point

 1) A Border may be crossed outside of a Border Crossing Point under conditions of force majeure or as provided by an international agreement.

 2) In situations of immediate and pressing necessity due to force majeure, the state border may be crossed at any location and at any time.
 Individuals who cross the state border under force majeure circumstances are required to notify the border service without undue delay.

-#### § 2: Cross-Border Permits for a Border crossing outside a Border Crossing Point
+#### Section 2: Cross-Border Permits for a Border crossing outside a Border Crossing Point

 1) Upon establishing a justified interest in line with an international agreement, and with the consent of the competent authority of the neighboring state in conjunction with the appropriate customs office, the Ministry of Interior may issue cross-border permits to groups or individuals.
 These permits authorize state border crossings outside of a Border Crossing Point or border crossings at a Border Crossing Point outside of standard modes of border crossing and operating hours.